 The altitude of the Renjo La Pass is 5,480 meters.
 Our route has an array of selection of lodging facilities in the form of teahouses, hotels, lodges, and tented camps to choose from.

-Renjo La Pass Trek Difficulty
+The Difficulty Levels of Renjo La Pass Trek

 With us, the Himalayan Trekkers, you'll be in safe hands even if you lack previous experience.
 Your fitness level, on the other hand, should enable you to travel all day.
 It is indeed recommended to do some cardio-related exercises like running and distance walking before the trek to prepare physically.